WitherOrNot/cbs-docs/GeneralOverview.md

  - Deployments, which group a set of related components
  - Packages, which group a set of related deployments and sub-packages

-These assemblies are processed by the various parts that make up CBS, known as the servicing stack, for operations like installation, upgrading, and removal, which are collectively referred to as servicing.

 ### Components

 Components are the most fundamental unit of Windows servicing.
 They tend to house only a small set of files, and they can also contain extended metadata related to registry changes, permissions, and other installation information that is needed to correctly set up these files.
+Components may also specify other components as dependencies.

 Example manifest: